GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 Logout and login again to activate the group membership.

-List all known rubies:
+List all known rubies to find the latest version of Ruby:
 ```bash
 $ rvm list known | less
 ```
-Install the latest version (version 2.6 in this case) and check the versions:
+Install the latest version (2.6 in this case) and check the version numbers:
 ```bash
 $ rvm install ruby-2.6
     (be patient...)